 Do you need a root canal?
 Did you know that most tooth pain can be fixed without a root canal?

+Dr. Ryan O’Malley provides root canals in Simpsonville, SC.
 Tooth pain can become a larger issue if not addressed in time.
 Patients can experience tooth pain for a variety of reasons.
 Tooth pain can be a symptom of dying nerves inside the tooth pulp, damage to surrounding gum tissue, receding gums, or tooth sensitivity.
 Only your Simpsonville SC dentist can determine the cause.
 O’Malley Dental will only recommend a root canal if the tooth can not be fully saved.
 We believe in helping you keep your natural teeth for as long as possible.
+Sometimes, all you need is a dental filling, inlay, or dental onlay.

 Dr. Ryan O’Malley may recommend a root canal procedure to save your natural tooth if there is significant infection or damage.
 The many advances in technique and materials allow today’s patients to experience minimal discomfort during their procedure.
-A root canal helps a patient avoid the complexity of tooth extraction and replacement.
-Expect lasting results that will support the structure and health of your smile for many years.
+A root canal may help you avoid the complexity of a tooth extraction and replacement.
+At O’Malley Dental, you can expect lasting results that will support the structure and health of your smile for many years to come.

 What Is A Root Canal?